Telefonica/gymnos/docs/source/guide/add_a_service.rst

 .. note::

-    If the file to download already exists, a download is not needed so you should return the path from downloads directory.
+    If the file to download already exists, a download is not needed so you should return the path from downloads directory unless ``self.force_download`` is ``True``.
     Note that if your service requires authentication, you should always authenticate user.

 Specifying ``Config``